Tonny2442/10to7/README.md

 ## Donations

 You can donate to me if you would like.
-Just sumbit an issue request and we can work it out there.
+Just submit an issue request and we can work it out there.